Phototherapy indications and contraindications. “physical foundations of light therapy” cycle of improvement “physiotherapy

 • 4. insulin-dependent diabetes mellitus;

-• 5. acute infarction myocardium;
+• 5. acute heart attack myocardium;

-• 6. hypertonic disease, stroke;
+• 6. hypertension, stroke;

 • 8. active tuberculosis of internal organs, malaria;